-When two people are not on speaking terms or had a falling out, and you are a mutual friend, it can be an awkward position to be in.
+When two people are not on speaking terms or had a falling out, and we are a mutual friend, it can be an awkward position to be in.

-Sometimes, in your desire to relieve the awkwardness, you do what you can to make them reconcile.
-Sometimes, you think no one is supposed to feel any anger or resentment towards anyone, therefore, everyone should be at peace with everybody.
+Sometimes, in our desire to relieve the awkwardness, we do what we can to make them reconcile.
+Sometimes, we think no one is supposed to feel any anger or resentment towards anyone, therefore, everyone should be at peace with everybody.

-But what does it mean to be “at peace”?
+Yet, what does it truly mean to be “at peace”?
 Does it mean not having any conflicts, differences, or disagreements at all with anyone?
 Does peace mean the absence of conflict?
-Or can one not live in peace and be at peace yet not be with the person?
+Can one live in peace and be at peace yet not be with the person?

 Because of our own discomfort, we are quick to jump in and fix the situation and mediate.
 We think it’s our mission.
-We think we are being called and given the opportunity to make the conflicting parties be “at peace”.
+We think we are being called and given the opportunity to make the conflicting parties be “at peace.”
 We want to help and be of service.
-But are you truly helping?

-Wanting to help and doing something may give you the fulfillment.
+Wanting to help and doing something may give us the fulfillment.
 Sometimes though NOT doing anything can be the most appropriate and effective thing.
 Sometimes it’s best to just let people be and let the situation work itself out.
-And you’re still helping by not helping.
+And we’re still helping by not helping.